finaldie/ftracer/README.md

 Sometimes, we deal with C++ program, there are a lot of noise in there, like std, boost... so we should filter them out

-* Filter by symbol
+* -s Filter by symbol

     For this, you should use `-s` arg, for example:
     ```
     gen_report.sh -e app -f /tmp/trace.txt -s std
     ```
-* Filter by file/path
+* -S Filter by file/path

     For this, the `-S` arg will help you, for example if you want to filter all the c++ related information out, you should:
     ```
     gen_report.sh -e app -f /tmp/trace.txt -S /include/c++
     ```
-* Keep at most N level of path
+* -p Keep at most N level of path

     If a path is too long, it will be a noise for us, so the -p parameter will help to keep at most N level of path, for example, there is a path `/path/a/b/c/d.c`, use `-p 1` the path in the report will be `c/d.c`.<br>
     If no `-p` or `-p` value is a negative number, this feature will be ignore

-* Specific output folder
+* -o Specific output folder

     The default output folder is `/tmp`, but if you want to specific another folder, `-o output` will help you.

-* Don't cleanup the temporay data
+* -d Don't cleanup the temporay data

     If you get wrong data when you run `gen_report.sh`, the temporay data will help you to debug what's happened, so if you want to debug it, pass the `-d` paramter.

+* -D Show debug info

+    If you need more information during the report generating, you can pass -D in

+* -t Start N process to generate report

+    The addr2line is slow, sometimes you need to start N process to generate the report in parallel, it will reduce the generating time.
+For example `-t 4`

 # Enjoy and Analysis the Report
 For now, open the `/tmp/trace_report.txt.threadid` and enjoy it.
 The example like: